 I started getting serious about my running around two years ago.
-I guess I really do enjoy the actual running aspect of running, but if I’m being honest, one of the things I love most are the shoes.
+I guess I really do enjoy the actual running aspect of running, but if I’m being honest, one of the things I love most is the shoes.
 Pretty early on, I became obsessed with reading running shoe reviews and trying to find the perfect shoe for me.

 As I was doing research, I started reading more and more about “the drop” or “offset” of shoes.
 12mm, 8mm, 4mm, Zero Drop.
 What did these numbers mean and why did I find myself scoffing at the larger ones?

 Think about a man’s dress shoe.
 There generally is a small heel that keeps the back higher than the front.
 If you rest your foot flat on the ground in a man’s dress shoe, your actual foot heel will be a tiny bit further off the ground than the ball of your feet.
 The difference between that distance (heel height minus forefoot height) is the shoes “drop” or “offset.”

 Even though running shoes don’t have a heel as prominent as a dress shoe — I mean, they generally look flat — it’s still there.
 How much heel there is (called the “heel stack height”) tends to be a signifier of how much cushion a shoe has.
 The more height, the more cushion.